 “White lines” are usually a sign of excessive electrical noise in the power to either the FPV camera or VTX, or both.
 Adding a low ESR capacitor to the ESC power, or XT60 pads should usually fix it.

 Further Reading: why and where to add low ESR capacitor in a mini quad?

 When you are getting lines in your FPV video, try to fix your FPV setup’s power first by powering your FPV camera from your VTX.
 If that doesn’t work, then you can try adding a capacitor in your battery lead.

-“White lines” are usually noise related, while “black lines” are power related which might be caused by a power hungry VTX.
-Some VTX don’t do well with regulated voltage, and they can even struggle to deliver the desired output power.
+“Black lines” are usually power related, which are commonly caused by a power hungry VTX.
+Some VTX don’t do well with stepped-down voltage, and they might struggle to deliver the desired output power.

-You might find the issue to be worse at a higher output power such as 800mw than a lower power such as 25mw.
-If that’s indeed the case then it’s definitely related to insufficient VTX input power.
+If you are getting black lines in the video feed, you might find the issue to be worse at a higher output power such as 800mW than a lower power such as 25mw.
+If that’s indeed the case then it’s definitely related to insufficient power or voltage to the VTX.

-You can try powering your VTX directly off of the battery voltage without any BEC.
-If this does not remove the black lines, you might just have a defective VTX or camera.
+You can try powering your VTX directly off of the battery voltage without any BEC (voltage regulator).
+If this does not solve the issue with black lines, you might just have a defective VTX or camera.